SUSTAINABILITY

 Other Important Themes

-We strive to reduce our environmental impact to help prevent climate change.
-In support of the TCFD’s recommendations, we also seek to collect climate change-related information, promote related initiatives, and disclose information in an appropriate manner.
+We strive to reduce our effect on the environmental and lower the impact of climate change.
+In support of the TCFD and TNFD recommendations, we also seek to understand the impact on climate change, nature and biodiversity, promote related initiatives, and disclose information in an appropriate manner. sdgs image 07 sdgs image 12 sdgs image 13 sdgs image 14 sdgs image 15